Officials declare measles outbreak in Pacific Northwest over

 Numerous studies have shown vaccines do not cause autism — a common reason cited by those who don’t want their kids immunized.

-In Washington, lawmakers sent a bill to Gov. Jay Inslee’s desk that would tighten up exemption rules for the mumps, measles and rubella shots.
-In Oregon, lawmakers will vote to remove a families’ ability to opt-out of required school vaccinations for personal, philosophical or religious reasons.
+In Washington state, lawmakers sent a bill to Gov. Jay Inslee that would tighten up exemption rules for the mumps, measles and rubella shots.
+In Oregon, lawmakers will vote on removing a families’ ability to opt-out of required school vaccinations for personal, philosophical or religious reasons.

 Before mass vaccination, 400 to 500 people in the U.S. died of the measles every year.
 Serious complications include brain swelling that can cause blindness or deafness and pneumonia.